Trial winds down in shooting death of rapper Nipsey Hussle

 Without naming Hussle, Jansen asked whether discussions of acting as an informant are especially serious if they come from a revered figure in the group.

-“If they’re on OG or looked upon, whatever they say is almost gold in the streets,” Freeman answered.
+“If they’re an OG or looked upon, whatever they say is almost gold in the streets,” Freeman answered.

 Previous witnesses testified that on March 31, 2019, in a conversation outside the hip-hop star’s clothing store The Marathon, Hussle told Holder there were rumors of “paperwork” suggesting he’d been informing to authorities, and that Holder needed to address it.
 Holder returned about 10 minutes later and shot Hussle, the witnesses and prosecution said.